-If something happens in your life that hurts your ability to pay your mortgage, contact your mortgage servicer (the company where you send your mortgage payments) immediately.

-If you won't be able to make a payment please call your lender.
-It's not a conversation anyone looks forward to because it can be embarrassing and uncomfortable.
+If something happens in your life that has a negative impact on your ability to pay your mortgage, contact your mortgage servicer (the company where you send your mortgage payments) immediately.
+This is important: make that call as soon as you realize you won't be able to make a payment.
+It's not a conversation anyone looks forward to, because it can be embarrassing and uncomfortable.
 But remember, you're dealing with professionals who understand just what your options are and are trained to help you make the right choices to keep you in your home if at all possible.
 In some cases, people have lost their homes because they did not return their mortgage company's calls or written invitations to discuss payment options.

 Don't wait until you miss a mortgage payment to contact your mortgage servicer.
 If you don't pay your monthly mortgage payments over a period of time, the mortgage company can foreclose.
-This means you will lose the title to your property and maybe evicted from your home.
+This means you will lose the title to your property and may be evicted from your home.
 The key here is to communicate, communicate, communicate.